-The goal of this assignment is to give you an opportunity to go into the workforce with the official Google Ads Search certification.
-The group Google Ads assignment will provide you with the required environment within which you will be able to learn and practice the concepts.
-Your preparation for the certification will also benefit your group Google Ads project efforts, and in return the NFP you are working with.
+The goal of this assignment is to give you an opportunity to go into the workforce with the official Google Ads certifications.
+The group Google Ads assignment will provide you with the on-the-job equivalent experience within which you will be able to practice some of the concepts.

+Your preparation for the certification/tests will also benefit your group Google Ads project efforts, and in turn the NFP you are working with.

-The Google Ads Fundamentals assessment will be taken in class at the set time - please see set date in class schedule.
-As per Google's requirements, you need to achieve 80% to pass this exam.
+The Google Ads Search and Display assessments, worth 7% of your final grade each, will be taken in class at the set time - please see set date in class schedule.
+As per Google's requirements, you need to receive 80% or more to achieve certification.
+However, I will accept as a passing grade any result of 50% and above.
 Achieving a passing score on the in-class session will net you the score you achieved, e.g. 83%.
-If you do not achieve 80% on the exam in the in-class session, you will incur a 10% penalty but can simply re-write the exam again on your own time once the required one-day waiting period has elapsed and prior to the last day of classes.
-You can write the exam as many times as needed to achieve the minimum 80% pass rate.
-This path will yield 90% of your score for your course evaluation criteria, e.g. with your score of 83%, your mark will be 74.7%.
+If you are not satisfied with the score you achieve in the in-class exam session, you can simply re-write the exam again on your own time once the required one-day waiting period has elapsed and prior to the last day of classes, but you will incur a 20% penalty.
+This path will yield 80% of your score for your course evaluation criteria, e.g. with your score of e.g. 90%, your mark will be 72%.
+You can re-write the exam as many times as you wish.

-You will undertake Google Ads Search assessment on your own, and provide the proof of the completion of this assignment via cuLearn prior the last day of classes.
+You will undertake Google Ads Video assessment, worth 6% of your final grade, on your own, and provide proof of the completion of this assignment via cuLearn prior the last day of classes.